Start your sailing adventure in Guadeloupe

-As the evening approaches you have two great options to spend which could potentially be the last evening of your holiday.
-If you prefer to party the night away you can moor in Marina Bas-du-Fort.
+As the evening approaches, you have two great options to spend which could potentially be the last evening of your holiday.
+If you prefer to party the night away, you can moor in Marina Bas-du-Fort.
 Here there is an abundance of restaurants and bars.
-After you have enjoyed a nice meal and a few cocktails you can end your sailing experience on a high at Zoo Rock Café which brings together both the young and old of Guadeloupe.
-Alternatively, enjoy your evening blissfully under the night stars at the quiet and peaceful island of Gosier.
+After you have enjoyed a nice meal and a few cocktails, you can end your sailing experience on a high at Zoo Rock Café, which brings together both the young and old of Guadeloupe.
+Alternatively, enjoy your evening blissfully under the night stars on the quiet and peaceful island of Gosier.

 Day 7: Gosier to Anse-de-Mai, Dominica (52 nm)

 On the 7th day of your sailing trip, sail over to the isle of Dominica.
-There are no marina so make sure your batteries are well charged before sailing over to the island.
+There are no marinas so make sure your batteries are well-charged before sailing over to the island.
 Here you will simply find yourself in paradise.
 After a long day of sailing, enjoy the restaurants this area has to offer such as Les Lauriers or La Goulue.
 Have an early night before a full day of exploring the island the following morning.

 Day 8: Anse-de-Mai, Dominica to Portsmouth (5.1 nm)

 Day 8 is for you to explore the magical island that is Dominica.
 One recommendation that we have is that you anchor your boat at Portsmouth.
 However, there are many stops on the way that may tickle your fancy depending on what you might like to do.
 Again, there is no marina but plenty of anchorages so don’t worry about that.
 Just grab a buoy and float your boat wherever suits you.